Hands on and delicious

 What we say:

-Book at least one day in advance for a class.
+Booking at least one day in advance is strongly recommended.

 Jump to a destination